tu2-atmanand/Task-Board/README.md

 ### Deleting a Task

 Directly delete unwanted task from the board using the delete Icon.
-The task will aslo be deleted from the parent markdown file.
+The task will also be deleted from the parent markdown file.

 ### Applying Filters